5late/Newb-Config/README.md

 ``cd Newb-Config``

-``bash install.sh``
+``chmod a+x install.sh``

-The script will prompt you for a response for creating a new alias.
-It is recommended you answer with 'y'.
+``./install.sh``

+The script will prompt you for responses as it installs and copies config files.
+The script is made to be as modular as possible, with each part being able to be installed without another.

 **INFO:** The script will *only* work with 'y'.
 Answers such as 'yes', 'ok', 'sure' will not be accepted.